 Rensselaer is a somewhat small city located in the state of New York.
 With a population of 9,433 people and four constituent neighborhoods, Rensselaer is the 195th largest community in New York.
-Rensselaer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Rensselaer was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Rensselaer isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rensselaer are a mix of both white- and blue-collar jobs.
-Overall, Rensselaer is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Rensselaer who work in office and administrative support (16.71%), healthcare (8.28%), and sales jobs (8.11%).
+Rensselaer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Rensselaer is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Rensselaer who work in office and administrative support (15.05%), healthcare (7.79%), and management occupations (7.47%).

 Even though Rensselaer is a smaller city, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The population of Rensselaer overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Rensselaer, 23.19% have at least a bachelor's degree.

 The per capita income in Rensselaer in 2010 was $28,181, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,724 for a family of four.
 However, Rensselaer contains both very wealthy and poor people as well.